UMAprotocol/UMIPs/UMIPs/umip-179.md

 ### Constructing the Pool Rebalance Root
 One Pool Rebalance Leavef shall be produced per unique `chainId` & `l1Token` pair, where the corresponding SpokePool emitted `V3FundsDeposited`, `FilledV3Relay` or`RequestedV3SlowFill` events within the target block range.

-The Pool Rebalance Leaf format specified [here](xxx) shall be used.

 Each Pool Rebalance Leaf shall be constructed as follows:
 1. For each unique `chainId` and `l1Token` pair:
     1. Compute the arrays `runningBalances`, `netSendAmounts` and `bundleLpFees` according to the procedures outlined above.